46

 Experience Antigua’s Carnival

-This year is the 60th Antigua Carnival from 28th July – 8th August, with plenty of dancing, colourful costumes and a party atmosphere!
+The island’s vibrant carnival takes place towards the end of July and start of August, with plenty of dancing, colourful costumes and a party atmosphere!

 An amazing way to explore Antigua’s natural beauty is by paddling through the mangroves.
 The North Sound Marine Park is home to beautiful mangroves, calm waters, starfish, sea cucumbers and upside down jelly fish.